Joey Lussick: 2020

 On 22 October, Lussick signed a one-year deal to join NRL side Parramatta for the 2021 NRL season.

 2021

 In round 11 of the 2021 NRL season, Lussick made his club debut for Parramatta in their 28-6 loss against Manly-Warringah.

 On 16 September, he signed a three-year deal to join English side St Helens RFC.

 Lussick made a total of nine appearances for Parramatta in the 2021 NRL season.
 He did not feature in the club's finals campaign.
 On 22 September, he was officially released by the Parramatta club.

 2022

 In round 1 of the 2022 Super League season, Lussick made his club debut for St Helens R.F.C. where they defeated Catalans Dragons 28-8.

 On 24 September, Lussick played from the interchange bench in St Helens 24-12 Grand Final victory over Leeds.

 2023

 On 18 February 2023, Lussick played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+Following St Helens Challenge Cup semi-final loss against Leigh, Lussick announced that he would be departing the club with immediate effect after signing with an undisclosed NRL club.

+On 25 July, it was announced that Lussick had re-joined Parramatta on a three-year deal which would keep him at the club until the end of the 2025 season.

+2024

+Lussick played 20 matches for Parramatta in the 2024 NRL season as the club finished 15th on the table.
+Lussick had started out as the clubs first choice hooker at the start of the season but due to indifferent performances was demoted to the interchange bench or the NSW Cup in place of Brendan Hands.

+2025

+Lussick was limited to only four games with the Parramatta side in the 2025 NRL season after falling down the pecking order behind Tallyn Da Silva, Ryley Smith and Brendan Hands.
+In early September, it was announced that Lussick would be departing Parramatta after not being offered a new contract.